Los Angeles Almanac Logo

 Nike Hercules missile site LA88, north of Chatsworth.
 Photo from U.S. Army Redstone Arsenal Historical Information.

 During most of the 1950s and much of the 1960s, the United States saw large formations of attacking bombers as its primary strategic threat (presumably from the Soviet Union).
-Its answer to this threat came to be Nike supersonic anti-aircraft missile launch sites surrounding key American population and industrial centers such as Los Angeles.
+Its answer to this threat came to be Nike supersonic anti-aircraft missile launch sites, surrounding key American population and industrial centers such as Los Angeles.

 On November 20, 1952, the 47th Air Defense Brigade established its headquarters at Fort MacArthur in San Pedro, taking responsibility for the air defense of the Los Angeles area.
 Initially, the unit only had anti-aircraft guns to deploy, the same as Los Angeles had since World War II.
-However, within a few years, the Army began operating its first Nike missile launch sites in the Los Angeles area (site LA-78 in the Santa Monica Mountains above Malibu, in 1954, being the first, according to the Fort MacArthur Museum).
+However, within a few years, the Army began operating its first Nike missile launch sites in the Los Angeles area.
+According to the Fort MacArthur Museum, in 1954, the first missile site in the Los Angeles area to become operational was site LA-78, located above Malibu in the Santa Monica Mountains.
 By 1958, the brigade had 16 Nike-Ajax launch sites ringing the Greater Los Angeles area.
 These sites were located in Malibu, Van Nuys, Chatsworth, Newhall, Saugus, Mt.
 Gleason, Barley Flats, El Monte, Brea, Stanton, Long Beach, San Pedro, Palos Verdes, Torrance, El Segundo, and Playa del Rey.
 At each site, missiles were concealed in underground bunkers and, in the event of a threat, were brought to the surface, loaded onto missile launchers and elevated for firing.

-In 1958, the Army began upgrading its Nike missile sites in the Los Angeles area from the Nike-Ajax missile to the more powerful and longer-range Nike-Hercules missile.
-Unlike the earlier generation Ajax, the new missile could be armed with a nuclear warhead, which, in the event of having to defend Los Angeles, could be exploded far out to sea near approaching bomber formations.
+In 1958, the Army began upgrading its Nike missile sites from Nike-Ajax missiles to more powerful and longer-range Nike-Hercules missiles.
+Unlike the earlier generation Ajax, the new missile could be armed with a nuclear warhead, which, in the event of having to defend Los Angeles, would detonate far out to sea near approaching bomber formations.
 Due to the enhanced capabilities of Nike-Hercules, the Army reduced the number of launch sites around Los Angeles from 16 to 9.

 U.S. Army, Nike Missiles, Los Angeles, 1966

 1966.
 U.S. Army soldiers Specialist Willie Booker and Private First Class Keneth Warner train with a Canine Corps dog to defend Nike missile installation LA-55 in Rancho Palos Verdes.
 These were highly sensitive, secured military installations, guarded by armed soldiers.
 In 1958, Chatsworth's LA-88 site became the first in the nation to be guarded by sentry dog teams.
 Photo from the L.A.
-Times Photographic Archive at UCLA Library.
+Times Photographic Collection at UCLA Library.

 Few signs are left of the former Los Angeles Nike missile system.
 Former sites have been "beaten into plowshares" and are now used for such diverse purposes as fire department and correctional facilities (Malibu, Mt.
 Gleason, Barley Flats), local government maintenance yards (El Monte, Palos Verdes), an oil field (Brea), an office complex (Long Beach), a commercial radar site (Newhall) and a cement company (Saugus).
 The California National Guard currently uses the former Van Nuys and Stanton sites.
 The Federal Court House in Pasadena is located on a former Nike support facility.
 Rancho Palos Verdes City Hall occupies the former administrative building for the Palos Verdes Missile Site.